pulumi/docs/content/blog/build-a-video-thumbnailer-with-pulumi-using-lambdas-containers-and-infrastructure-on-aws/index.md

 ---
 title: "Build a Video Thumbnailer with Pulumi using Lambdas, Containers, and Infrastructure on AWS"
 date: "2018-06-21"
-meta_desc: "Extracting a thumbnail from a video: Using Pulumi to build cloud applications that use a combination of Lambdas, containers, and connected data services and infrastructure. "
+meta_desc: "Extracting a thumbnail from a video: Using Pulumi to build cloud applications that use a combination of Lambdas, containers, and connected data services and infrastructure."
 meta_image: "video-thumbnail-diagram.png"
 authors: ["donna-malayeri"]
 tags: ["JavaScript","Serverless","AWS","Containers","Infrastructure"]